flare-foundation/docs/docs/user/personal-delegation-account.md

 Particularly, the balance of a PDA can still be redelegated to earn compounded interest and the governance votes it grants can be transferred to another address.

-If you configured an [executor](../tech/automatic-claiming.md), it automatically claims rewards to the PDA if it is enabled.
+If a PDA is enabled and you configured an [executor](../tech/automatic-claiming.md), it automatically claims rewards for the main account and the PDA, and sends them to the PDA.

 ## Enabling a PDA